chef/chef-web-docs/chef_master/source/deprecations_json_auto_inflate.rst

 .. end_tag

-This deprecation warning was added in Chef 12.7.2, and JSON auto inflation will be removed permanently in Chef 13.
+This deprecation warning was added in Chef Client 12.7.2, and JSON auto inflation will be removed permanently in Chef Client 13.

 Example
 =====================================================

-When loading an environment from the Chef Server, you might previously have written:
+When loading an environment from the Chef Infra Server, you might previously have written:

 .. code-block:: ruby